ألكسندر ر. ولكوكس تشيك

 Third and fourth order design, primarily focusing on the research and design of interactions and experiences in the present, and holistic, sustainable systems for the future.

-Design and Architectural Theory; Relationship between Rhetoric and Design; the Disposition of the Designer; Wicked/Ill-Structured Problems; Systems-Level Design; Ethics, Human Rights, and Design for Social Justice; Design for Interaction, Service, and Experience; Historical Lineage of Design; HCD Pedagogy and Curriculum Design.
+Design and Architectural Theory; Relationship between Rhetoric and Design; the Disposition of the Designer; Wicked/Ill-Structured Problems; Systems-Level Design; Ethics, Human Rights, and Design for Social Justice; Design for Interaction, Service, and Experience; Historical Lineage of Design.

 Travel; Photography; Urban Design and Urban Planning; International Development and Foreign Service; Middle East and Arab Affairs; Progressive Politics; Journalism and News Media; Buddhism; New York; life, people, i'm interested in everything.